Western Carolina Ear, Nose, and Throat

 Your provider may ask questions about your symptoms and health history, and take a sample of your nasal discharge to see what kind of infection you might have.

-examine the inside of your nose with an endoscope (a scope with a light attached).
+Depending on the exam results, they may recommend other tests.
+One test lets them examine the inside of your nose with an endoscope (a scope with a light attached).

 CT scan